 - Talk to your child about starting school and meeting new friends. - Ensure that your child is at school on time and has the required homework / materials needed for the day. - Select worthwhile stories, novels, radio, T.V Programs and web pages. - If your child is required to bring money to school for any reason, be sure that it is carefully sealed in a envelope and clearly marked with your child's name, grade, teacher's name and the purpose. - A good night's sleep is extremely important.
-So maintain a regular bedtime routine. - A nutritious and relaxed breakfast is an excellent way to begin the day. - Please notify the school in writing of any medication that is necessary for your child. - Encourage positive study habits by setting specific times for home work, ensuring its timing and setting is free of disruptions. - Aside from checking that your child is in full uniform in the morning, expect your child to keep their presentation neat tucking in shirts and keeping hair and nails clean and tidy. - Monitor your child's homework and please check the Student Handbook as teachers may be written.
-If there are notes written for you by their teachers, please sign them to show that you have read the note.
-Feel free to correspond through the Student Handbook if you have any concerns. - Parents/guardians are also required to sign the diary on regular basis.
+So maintain a regular bedtime routine. - A nutritious and relaxed breakfast is an excellent way to begin the day. - Please notify the school in writing of any medication that is necessary for your child. - Encourage positive study habits by setting specific times for home work, ensuring its timing and setting is free of disruptions. - Aside from checking that your child is in full uniform in the morning, expect your child to keep their presentation neat tucking in shirts and keeping hair and nails clean and tidy. - Monitor your child's homework and review the Student Handbook, as teachers may have left notes for you.
+If there are any notes from their teachers, kindly sign them to acknowledge that you have read them.
+You're welcome to communicate through the Student Handbook if you have any concerns. - Parents/guardians are also required to sign the diary on regular basis.
 This shows us that you are aware of the homework issued, test dates, due dates of projects and other special reminders. - Inform your child's classroom teacher when major changes have happened at home or in your child's life that may affect their schooling.